-School-based health centers (SBHCs) are as individual as the clients they serve and are supported by many communities because they respond to local needs.
+School-based health centers (SBHCs) and wellness centers are as individual as the students they serve and are supported by many communities because they respond to local needs.
 Accordingly, the operations and financing of SBHCs depend upon local resources and partnerships.

 The most common organizations serving as the health care provider and sponsor of SBHCs in California are community health centers, school districts, county health departments, hospitals/medical centers, mental health agencies, nonprofit community-based organizations, and private physician groups.